QuantumIOT/qiot-io-cli/README.md

 This information is stored in the current working directory called `.qc.json`.

+NOTE: `qc` is sensitive to current working directory where `.qc.json` is stored. this allows you to have different profiles for execution by changing working directory.

 ##### Sign In

 Next, use `qc signin` to sign in to the services layer to receive a `user_token` that will be used to authenticate your API requests.

 NOTE: At this time, only local users are able to use the `qc signin` command.

+### Next Steps

+* Support loading message bodies from the file system
+* Support centralized storage of multiple profiles
+* Support socket-io endpoints
+* Support TSV and CSV output formats
+* More sophisticated support for FOTA/COTA

+### How to contribute?

+You are welcome to help add/extend this tool.

+To do so, please use pull requests and follow the general style of the code already in place.

+NOTE: This tool is designed to run using node v4.5.0 in order to support embedded Linux.
+This means that _ES6 syntax should NOT be used_.

+Thanks!